cloud-barista/cb-larva/poc-cb-net/README.md

 #### Deploy the distributed key-value store
 The cb-network system requires a distributed key-value store.
-You must deploy at least a single-node cluster of the distributed key-value store.
+`etcd` is used, and a single-node cluster of etcd is deployed for testing.

 Please, refer to links below:
 - [etcd 3.5 - Run etcd clusters inside containers](https://etcd.io/docs/v3.5/op-guide/container/)